musketmax/spotitube-api/README.md

 This assignment contains the following parts:
 * Spotitube Java implementation with Unit Tests
 * Documentation with UML diagrams
-* SQL Create and Insert scripts
+* SQL Create and Insert scripts and Diagram

 ## Setup
 * Run the SQL Scripts on MySQL (local or somewhere else)